What is DOC NYC?

 DOC NYC would not be possible without our amazing team of volunteers.
 Our volunteers work on everything from Theater Operations to Online Marketing to Street Teams to Photography.
 Sign up now on our Volunteer page.

 I want to watch documentary films all year, even after DOC NYC!
-Do you have any suggestions of documentary programming in New York City?
+Do you have any suggestions for documentary programming in New York City?

 You’re in good company, we certainly can’t wait a whole year until the next DOC NYC.
-So in the meantime, we invite you to join us for Stranger than Fiction, a Tuesday night documentary series, presenting an eclectic mix of documentaries – sneak previews and lost classics – followed by discussions with filmmakers and post-show receptions.
-STF takes place at the IFC Center, which shows independent film and classic movies year-round.
+So in the meantime, we invite you to join us for Pure Nonfiction at IFC Center, a Tuesday night documentary series, presenting an eclectic mix of documentaries – sneak previews and lost classics – followed by discussions with filmmakers and post-show receptions.
 If you prefer watching movies at home, we suggest you visit Sundance Now, curated by DOC NYC’s Artistic Director Thom Powers or check out his podcast Pure Nonfiction.